r-pufky/docs/docs/media/maintainerr.md

 ## Examples

-### Remove on user viewed
-Cleanup reality shows (All shows that match 'The Real Housewives', 'Love Island', 'Below Deck') that are only watched once by a single user.
-An episode will be marked for deletion after it has at least one full view and is marked watched by Plex owner.
-Deletion occurs every 30 days.

-Remove monitored status from Sonarr and delete matched episode.

 !!! warning "Only enable Sonarr/Plex actions after validation"
     Run the rule and check the auto-populated collection to ensure the correct episodes appear before enabling deletion!

+### Maintenance: Reality Shows
+Cleanup reality shows that are watched at least one time.
+An episode will be marked for deletion after it has at least one full view and is marked watched by the Plex owner.
+Deletion occurs after 30 days.

 !!! example "Rules ➔ New Rule ➔ General"
     * Name: **Maintenance: Shows**
-    * Description: **Cleanup shows watched by only one person**
+    * Description: **{DESCRIPTION ABOVE}**
     * Library: **TV Shows**
     * Media Type: **Episodes**
     * Sonarr Server: **{SONARR}**